 Answer: The conditional split transformation in SSIS is similar to the CASE decision structure used in programming languages.
 It checks a specific condition and directs input data rows to particular outputs based on that condition.
 In addition, if an input row does not match the condition, the conditional split transformation directs it to the default output.

-Question: What are different kinds of Data Viewers?
+18. What are the different kinds of data viewers?

 Answer: SSIS supports four distinct kinds of data views.
 These data viewers are as explained below: